Phenomenal-Cat/IGNITE/Docs/source/MicrowireArrays.rst

   Coronal MR image and micro-CT showing an implanted chronic microwire multielectrode and an illustration of the 'brush' tip (MR image courtesy of McMahon et al., 2014).

 Microwire 'brush' array electrodes have been independently developed by multiple research laboratories.
-The variety that are currently commercially manufactured by `MicroProbes <https://microprobes.com/images/products/mc/mba/>`_ were originally developed at the University of Freiburg (`Bondar et al., 2009 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0008222>`_; `Krüger et al., 2010 <https://doi.org/10.3389/fneng.2010.00006>`_) and further developed at the National Institutes of Health (:ref:`McMahon et al., 2014 <McMahon2014>`) over the past decade.
+The variety that are currently commercially manufactured by `MicroProbes <https://microprobes.com/images/products/mc/mba/>`_ were originally developed at the University of Freiburg (`Bondar et al., 2009 <http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0008222>`_; `Krüger et al., 2010 <https://doi.org/10.3389/fneng.2010.00006>`_) and further developed at the National Institutes of Health (:ref:`McMahon et al., 2014 <McMahon_2014>`) over the past decade.

 The concept is to take a bundle of insulated microwires and insert them into the brain through a guide tube.
 As the electrode tip is lowered, the individual wires splay out in the tissue, allowing for stable isolation of extracellular spiking activity for a local population of neurons over long time periods (many months).
 Each microwire consists of a nickel-chromium-aluminum core of 12.5 µm diameter, insulated with polyimide by the manufacturer (`IsaOhm®, Isabellenhüete <https://www.isabellenhuette.de/en/precision-alloys/products/isaohmr>`_, Germany).
 These electrodes are currently commercially available from `MicroProbes (MD) <https://microprobes.com/products/multichannel-arrays/mba>`_ in lengths from 2.5 mm to 120 mm.

-.. _MBA_TipDev_
+.. _MBA_TipDev:

 Microwire brush tip development notes
 -----------------------------------------